-Our scheme may be based in secure hospitals, but we are very keen to welcome professional visitors and to show them the work that we are proud to do.
+Our work may be based in a secure hospital at Arnold Lodge, but we are very keen to welcome professional visitors and to show them the work that we are proud to do.

 Medical students and junior doctors are welcome to visit – for a day, a week, a month or more, or anything in between.
 We offer the chance to join us in our work and are very flexible.Clinical and academic placements are offered, with a chance to mix and match the time spent in each area.
 All visits are hosted at Arnold Lodge.
 We cannot arrange visits to The Wells Road Centre or to Rampton Hospital.
-Simply email email@example.com for more information.
+Please email email@example.com for more information on visiting Arnold Lodge.

 Arnold Lodge has an active research group and a strong record of publications together with good links to the Universities of Nottingham and Leicester as well as to the Institute of Mental Health.
 Medical students coming to Arnold Lodge are encouraged to take part in research whilst they are here, if this is of interest to them.
 There are a number of “off the shelf” research projects that you could become involved in.
 These all have the appropriate ethical/research governance approval and the data is collected but are just in need to data analysis and writing up.
-This if you are interested and able to devote 1-2 days per week of your placement to this then you should be able to get a project done and a firsst draft written up whilst here; with a strong chance of producing something suitable for publication.
+This if you are interested and able to devote 1-2 days per week of your placement to this then you should be able to get a project done and a first draft written up whilst here; with a strong chance of producing something suitable for publication.

 Dr Simon Gibbon, Consultant Forensic Psychiatrist, Arnold Lodge